chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_mixer_using_single_rotating_frame/3d_mixer_using_single_rotating_frame.rst

         set output path             = ./output/
     end

-For this example, we consider that the regime is at a steady state so we use a ``steady`` method.
+For this example, we consider that the regime is at a steady state, so we use a ``steady`` method.
 We set ``output boundaries = true`` to generate an auxiliary file that highlights the equipment walls by hiding the cells of the mesh.
 This allows a clearer visualization of the mixing setup.

 Mesh
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~